Direkt zum Inhalt springen

 Professional exchange and new perspectives

-Strengthening of own competences such as language, intercultural competence, communication
+Strengthening your own skills such as language, intercultural competence, communication

 Funding rates Staff mobility